girng/InlineStringLiteralsVsStringConstants/README.md

 ### Contributing

 If you can make this benchmark better, please create a PR / issue!

-Thanks and have a great day.
+Thank you and have a wonderful day!